directus/directus/docs/releases/breaking-changes.md

 ## Version 10.6.2

-### Swapping Parameters and Auth Mode for Refresh Method in SDK
+### Swapping Parameters and Auth Mode for Refresh Method in the SDK

 The parameter order for the `refresh` method and thus also the default auth mode have been swapped in order to work well with both auth modes, `cookie` and `json`.